erthbison/DAT640-Team-009-Semantic-Answer-Type-Prediction-2020/readme.md

 python src/round1_prep.py
 ```

-To create the entity representation the following files should be downloaded from the dbpedia dump and be placed in the [`Data/Dbpedia/`](./Data/dbpedia/) folder.
+To create the entity representation the following files should be extracted from the dbpedia dump and be placed in the [`Data/Dbpedia/`](./Data/dbpedia/) folder.

 - `dbpedia_2016.nt`
 - `instance_types_en.ttl`